4teamwork/ftw.simplelayout/README.rst

    :target: https://jenkins.4teamwork.ch/job/ftw.simplelayout-master-test-plone-4.3.x.cfg

+Please use the `plone4` extra on Plone 4 Installations in order to have the right dependencies.

 **Plone 5.1.x**

 So far Simplelayout for Plone 5.1.x has reached beta state and has never been used on a production site so far.
 Use it on your own risk.